 Rich and saucy, that’s how we like our meals.

-It’s no secret that I’m crazy about warm, comforting foods.
-I’ll take a bowl of soup or chili or a plate of roast chicken and veggies over a salad any day.
+It’s no secret that we’re crazy about warm, comforting foods.
+We’ll take a bowl of soup or chili or a plate of roast chicken and veggies over a salad any day.
 And honestly, the saucier the better.
-I’m a sauce girl.
-A condiment queen, if you will.
 And although this Instant Pot Turkey Mushroom Bolognese is plenty rich and saucy, it definitely doesn’t need any condiments.
-Unless of course, you count big fat shavings of salty, savory parmesan cheese and a hefty sprinkle of bright and peppery parsley a condiment (it’s actually more of a garnish, but you get where I’m going here) – then, by all means, go crazy if you’re not doing a Whole30 or don’t need this dish to be dairy-free because cheese.
+Unless of course, you count big fat shavings of salty, savory parmesan cheese and a hefty sprinkle of bright and peppery parsley a condiment (it’s actually more of a garnish, but you get where we’re going here) – then, by all means, go crazy if you’re not doing a Whole30 or don’t need this dish to be dairy-free because cheese.

 Everything’s better with bacon.